enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

 So, we have 59 blood eQTL variants that are associated with SLE.
 We can now check whether any of the genes differentially expressed in SLE is an *eGene*, a gene whose expression is influenced by an eQTL:

-We note that gene IDs in GTEx are mapped to GENCODE v19 (GTEx Consortium et al. 2017), while we are using the newer v25 for the DEGs.
-To match the gene IDs in the two objects, we will simply strip the last bit containing the GENCODE gene version, which effectively gives us Ensembl Gene IDs:
+We note that gene IDs in GTEx are mapped to GENCODE v19 \[14\], while we are using the newer v25 for the DEGs.
+To match the gene IDs in the two objects, we will simply strip the last bit containing the GENCODE gene version, which effectively gives us Ensembl gene IDs:

 ``` r
 snps_hard_in_gtex_blood$ensembl_id <- sub("(ENSG[0-9]+)\\.[0-9]+", "\\1", snps_hard_in_gtex_blood$gene_id)